 Uranium was discovered in the Juniper Ridge area in 1951, with commercial uranium mining occurring intermittently from 1954 until 1966.
 Seven companies have mined uranium in the area producing over 0.5 million pounds via open-pit and shallow underground mines.

-The uranium mineralization is characterized as Wyoming sandstone mineralization.
-While local mineralization displays some of the characteristics of known uranium deposits in the Gas Hills district and in the Powder River Basin of Wyoming, the mineralization at Juniper Ridge is sandstone hosted.
-Data sources for the estimation of uranium mineral resources for Juniper Ridge consists of 2,716 drill holes including radiometric equivalent data (eU3O8) for 2,167 drill holes pre-2011, Uranium Spectral Analysis Tool (“USAT”) assay data for 400 drill holes completed during the 2011 drilling program, and radiometric equivalent and PFN assay data for 149 drill holes completed in 2012.
+While local mineralization displays some of the characteristics of known uranium deposits in the Gas Hills uranium district and in the Powder River Basin of Wyoming, the mineralization at the Juniper Ridge Project is sandstone hosted.
+Data sources for the estimation of uranium mineral resources for the Juniper Ridge Project consists of 2,716 drill holes including radiometric equivalent data for 2,167 drill holes completed before 2011, Uranium Spectral Analysis Tool assay data for 400 drill holes completed during the 2011 drilling program, and radiometric equivalent and PFN assay data for 149 drill holes completed in 2012.

 Table 1: Juniper Ridge 43-101 Resource Estimate

 |Class||Cut-off||Tons (x1,000)(1)||Weighted Average Grade (% eU3O8)||Pounds eU3O8 (x1,000)(1)|